 Join today and get instant access to all test results and research.

 If you hire a company to move furniture, send a parcel by courier or check in your luggage with an airline, you're covered by the Contract and Commercial Law Act 2017.
 The Act gives you certain rights to compensation for loss or damage, though any contract you sign might limit those rights.

 If you don't have a written contract with the carrier, your goods will be carried at "limited carrier's risk".
 This means the carrier is liable for any unintentional loss or damage up to $2000 for each separate item.
-This limit applies from 17 June 2014 (for contracts before that date, the limit is $1500).

 If you have a written contract, signed by you, it should specify the type of liability arrangement - either "limited carrier's risk", or one of these 3 options: